dobaduc/SwiftStarterKit/README.md

 # SwiftStarterKit
-This project include many examples of Swift syntax to help begginers to get started with Swift easier.
+This project include many examples of Swift syntax to help beginners to get started with Swift easier.

 How to test
 ============